Khaenri-ah/ruinguard-docs/docs/guide/getting-started/install.md

 └── package.json
 ```

+!!! note
+    Git or any VCS initialised projects will have more files.
+These files will not be taken into consideration in this guide.

 ## Installing a linter

 While you are coding, it's possible to run into numerous syntax errors or code in an inconsistent style.
 You should install a linter to ease these troubles.
 While code editors generally can point out syntax errors, linters coerce your code into a specific style as defined by the configuration.
 While this is not required, it is advised.